ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 This method firstly identifies if a given totals and components relationship has not been satisfied.
 If so, the method will determine whether the difference observed is within an acceptable tolerance.
- This tolerance is determined in three different ways:
+ This tolerance is determined in one of three different ways:

 1. If the absolute difference between the sum of the components and its corresponding total for the predictive period is less than or